WordPress SEO Tutorial updated August 2014

-So yes I’m trying to sell you Stallion Responsive, but not by misleading you with SEO Bullshit, everything you read here can be verified from other sources.
+So yes I’m trying to sell you my WordPress SEO package, but not by misleading you with SEO Bullshit, everything you read here can be verified from other sources.

 Best WordPress SEO Plugins